jcp-org/jcp-org.github.io/README.md

 This document describes the policies and procedures for the repository creation in the JCP GitHub Organization

-** Note:** This workspace is dedicated only for the content created related to the JSRs development via JCP Program.
+__Note:__ This workspace is dedicated only for the content related to the JSRs development via JCP Program.

 Examples of such content include: